Nehahegde/techblog/README.md

 # techblog
-An original home foThis blog mainly provides articles related to  latest developments in the tech domain ,tech product reviews and news etc.
+This blog provides articles related to  latest developments in the tech domain ,tech product reviews and news etc.